)

 A pet insurance policy in Wyoming can help you pay for veterinary care if your dog or cat has an accident or develops an illness.
 Though you’ll have to pay a monthly premium for pet insurance, having coverage can save you money in the event of an unexpected accident or injury that requires emergency veterinary care.

-The average cost of pet insurance in Wyoming is $21 per month for cat insurance and $61 for dog insurance.
-This is cheaper than the national average of $71 per month for dog insurance and $37 for cat health insurance.
+The average cost of pet insurance in Wyoming is $18 per month for cat insurance and $43 per month for dog insurance, according to Insurify data.

 Here’s what you need to know about finding the right pet insurance policy for your beloved furry companion in Wyoming.